Non-reproductive sexual behavior in animals: Oral sex

-Homosexual behaviour
+Homosexual behavior

 The presence of same-sex sexual behaviour was not scientifically reported on a large scale until recent times.
 Homosexual behaviour does occur in the animal kingdom outside humans, especially in social species, particularly in marine birds and mammals, monkeys, and the great apes.
 As of 1999, the scientific literature contained reports of homosexual behavior in at least 471 wild species.

 Homosexual behavior exists on a spectrum, and may or may not involve insertion.
 Apart from sexual activity, it can refer to homosexual pair-bonding, homosexual parenting and homosexual acts of affection.
 Engaging in homosexual behavior may allow species to obtain benefits such as gaining practice, relieving tension, and experiencing pleasure.
 Georgetown University professor Janet Mann has specifically theorised that homosexual behaviour, at least in dolphins, is an evolutionary advantage that minimizes intraspecies aggression, especially among males.

 After studying bonobos for his book Bonobo: The Forgotten Ape, primatologist Frans de Waal, a professor of psychology at Emory University in Atlanta, says that such expressions of intimacy are consistent with the homosexual behaviour of what he terms "the erotic champions of the world".
 "Same-sex, opposite-sex — bonobos just love sex play," de Waal said in an interview.
 "They have so much sex, it gets boring."

 Homosexual behaviour is found in 6–10% of rams (sheep) and associated with variations in cerebral mass distribution and chemical activity.

 Approximately eight percent of [male] rams exhibit sexual preferences [that is, even when given a choice] for male partners (male-oriented rams) in contrast to most rams, which prefer female partners (female-oriented rams).
 We identified a cell group within the medial preoptic area/anterior hypothalamus of age-matched adult sheep that was significantly larger in adult rams than in ewes ...

 Male bighorn sheep are divisible into two kinds: the typical males among whom homosexual behaviour, including intercourse, is common and "effeminate sheep", or "behavioural transvestites", which are not known to engage in homosexual behaviour.

 Male-male copulation has been observed in captive penguins and homosexual behaviour has been observed among bats, in particular, the fruit bat.